Robertson-Wesley United Church

-Robertson-Wesley United Church is a church located a short distance west of the downtown core of the city of Edmonton, Alberta, Canada in the neighbourhood of Oliver.
+Robertson-Wesley United Church is a church located a short distance west of the downtown core of the city of Edmonton, Alberta, Canada in the neighbourhood of Wîhkwêntôwin.

 Robertson-Wesley is a congregation of the United Church of Canada.

 The current congregation was formed in 1971 when the congregations of Robertson United Church and Wesley United Church merged.
 The new congregation moved into the Robertson United Church building.

 The church building is an example of High Victorian Gothic Revival architecture featuring a barrel vaulted ceiling, curved pews, and excellent acoustics.

 Predecessor churches

 Robertson United Church (Robertson Presbyterian Church)

 Robertson Presbyterian Church was formed in 1909 as an offshoot of First Presbyterian Church.
 The first meetings of the new congregation were held in the basement of First Presbyterian until a new building was built in 1910.
 The new congregation was named for Presbyterian Missionary Superintendent James Robertson.

 Robertson Presbyterian soon outgrew its original church building, and a new building was constructed on the north east corner of 123 Street and 102 Avenue in 1913.
 The first service was held in the new building in early 1914.

 In 1925, the membership of Robertson voted to join the United Church of Canada, which was founded that year.
 The name of the church changed to Robertson United Church.

 In 1971, Robertson formally merged with Wesley United Church, forming Robertson-Wesley United Church.